louisremi/background-size-polyfill/README.md

 Upload `backgroundsize.min.htc` to your website, along with the `.htaccess` that will send the mime-type required by IE (Apache only — it's built in nginx, node and IIS).

-Everywhere you use `background-size: cover;` or `background-size: contain;` in your CSS, add a reference to this file.
+Everywhere you use `background-size` in your CSS, add a reference to this file.

 ```css
 .selector {